kninad/unix-v6fs/notes.md

 of the root, it will be a `dir_entry` struct named `root` which is written to the 1st data block which is at `superblock.isize + 2` location.

+In `add_block_to_free_list`, we only need to create the `free_list_data` to be of length `FREE_SIZE` rather than the entire `BLK_SIZE / 4`. free size will presumably take lesser space -- however it really does not matter in the grand scheme of things.

+`copy_in`: open the external file and v6 file system. v6 file will always be within the root directory.

+`copy_out`: